-The process is based on the V-model (specification of the system on the left-hand side of the V, including requirements, design and implementation, and test and integration on the right-hand side) but uses a modelbased approach which enables early verification of system properties, before reaching the bottom of the Vmodel.
+The process is based on the V-model (specification of the system on the left-hand side of the V, including requirements, design and implementation, and test and integration on the right-hand side) but uses a model-based approach which enables early verification of system properties, before reaching the bottom of the V-model.
+That is, by representing the system as different models, potential solutions can be analysed before they are implemented.
 The activities contained in the sub-use cases are illustrated as mapped to the V-model in Figure 2-2.
 Although not explicitly depicted in Figure 2-2, all activities and sequences of activities can be repeated an arbitrary number of times as required, thus creating an iterative process.

 Figure 2-2: The activities of the use case, mapped to the V-model and to the six sub-use cases.
 The four abstraction levels of EAST-ADL [2] are also shown, but only three of them are currently used: vehicle level, design level and implementation level.
 The activities to the left are activities about specification (requirements, design, implementation, etc.) of the system, while the connected activities to the right are model based verification of the system.
-The unconnected activity to the right represents a conventional right-hand-side V-model activity, in which the results from the implementation level is integrated and verified at the design level.
+The unconnected activity to the right represents a conventional righthand-side V-model activity, in which the results from the implementation level is integrated and verified at the design level.
 Finally, the dashed part represents a possibility that is not yet defined in the use case.